mrizaln/madbfs/README.md

     > see [this](https://apilevels.com/)
   - COMPILER
     > usually clang
-  - COMPILER_VERSION=20
+  - COMPILER_VERSION
     > not ndk version! (check by running the compiler on the NDK path)

-  The compilation step is simpler than the client code:
+  The compilation step is simpler:

   ```sh
   ./build.sh